What is the difference between a turtle and a

 Scientists group all turtles together in the "order" known as TESTUDINES.
 This order includes about a dozen living "families" of turtle.
 Tortoises are a specialized clade or subgroup of the order TESTUDINES that are known as the Testudinidae.

-According to Dr. Kristin Berry, the following distinction is made between the terms turtle and tortoise in the US:
+According to Dr. Kristin Berry, the following distinction is made between the terms "turtle" and "tortoise" in the US:

 "A tortoise is a land dwelling turtle with high domed shell and columnar, elephant-shaped hind legs.
 Tortoises go to water only to drink or bathe.
 In contrast, the word turtle is used for other turtles: pond turtles, river turtles, box turtles, musk turtles, sea turtles, etc.

-So, tortoises form a subgroup that can be distinguished from other groups of turtle, but they are "turtles" nonetheless.
+So, tortoises form a subgroup that can be distinguished from other groups of turtle, but they are "turtles"

 Michael J. Connor